davidmoten/rxjava-jdbc/README.md

 				Long registered) {
 				...
 ```
-We can get *rx-java-jdbc* to use reflection to auto map the fields in a result set to create an instance of Person:
+We can get *rxjava-jdbc* to use reflection to auto map the fields in a result set to create an instance of Person:
 ```java
 Observable<Person> persons = db
 				.select("select name,score,dob,registered from person order by name")